Pretranslating a document means pre-populating its target segments according to certain rules. It is useful:

 - For translation memory matches, TM name, match percentage and minimum word count needed for a match to be inserted (this prevents you from pre-translating very short segments that could be translated differently depending on the context - for example, image captions).

 - Whether to confirm the segment after insertion.

 Note: Confirming segments will result in the segments being locked for freelancers assigned to this step and the previous steps.
 For example, if you confirm a segment at the editing stage, the freelancer assigned to the translation stage will not be able to make any changes - the segments will be locked.
 You would also not need to pay the freelancer for these segments.
 While the editor could make changes, since the segments are already confirmed, that freelancer would not get paid for the work.

 By defining different rules and applying them in different orders, you can achieve flexible pretranslation scenarios.

-- Insert and confirm 101% matches longer than 2 words from your primary TM and confirm them at the Editing stage.
+- Insert and confirm 101% matches (context matches) longer than 2 words from your primary TM and confirm them at the Editing stage.

 - Insert but don’t confirm 75% matches from your primary TM.